uklans/cache-domains/README.md

 If the CDN you are adding does not already exist please remember to add an entry within cache_domains.json as well as a new .txt file

+### Uncacheable CDNs

+Certain CDNs are not suitable for inclusion on this list because the content is entirely delivered over HTTPS and thus cannot be cached.

+For a list of currently identified uncacheable CDNs please see these issues: https://github.com/uklans/cache-domains/issues?q=is%3Aissue+is%3Aopen+label%3Ahttps-cantfix

 ## Issues and Feedback

 Please raise all issues and feedback on GitHub at [uklans/cache-domains](https://github.com/uklans/cache-domains/issues).